stefanhoedl/JAT_potential/README.md

 ___
 ## Approach
-- Adapt NeuralIL implementation^1
+- Adapt NeuralIL implementation [1]
-- replace spherical Bessel descriptors with a Message Passing Neural Network^2
+- replace spherical Bessel descriptors with a Message Passing Neural Network [2]
-- using Graph Attention Networks^3
+- using Graph Attention Networks [3]
 - on a sparse molecular graph

 ## Going fast